NZ Car Auctions, Part 3: Predicting Prices With XGBoost

 A small side project that evolved from a simple daily crawler into a price prediction tool for New Zealand insurance auctions.

-During time in New Zealand, buying and selling cars became a practical side hustle (the Garage section on this site is basically the receipts).
+During time in New Zealand, buying and selling cars became a practical side hustle (the Garage on this site is basically the receipts).
 With a PhD-student budget, one workable approach was picking up damaged/rough cars, fixing them, and selling them on.
 Insurance auctions were a major source for those purchases.

 The problem: “Is this a good buy?”